What to plant in July – the best flowers, fruits and vegetables you should sow and grow this month, according to experts

 Plus, the roots are quick to mature, so you’ll be enjoying them on your salads in no time.

-If you'll be growing them in a container, make sure it's at least 30cm wide and deep for best results.
+If you'll be using them as part of you container garden ideas, make sure the pot is at least 30cm wide and deep for best results.

 'Harvest radishes promptly when they reach maturity to prevent them from becoming pithy,' advises Tim Marshall, Raby Castle's head gardener.